Malay language course in Singapore

 • Group discussions

-• Language workshops
+• Interactive language workshops

 • Cultural immersion sessions